The dad you want to be is a daily practice.

 The whole practice, screen by screen.

 Workouts.
 Meditation.
 Soundscapes.
 Apple Health, attributed and unfiltered.
 A year of practice as a quiet heatmap.
 The app is wider than any one screen — built to be opened slowly.
+XP builds quietly in the background — not because you’re chasing a number, but because the number is proof you showed up.

 The book your kids will read someday.